StefanoBalocco/ScryptServer/README.md

 - Automatic fallback to local scrypt computation if the server is unavailable
 - Connection pooling with configurable timeouts
 - Full TypeScript support
+- Intelligent retry mechanism with exponential backoff (new in v1.1)

 ### Installation